 Step 2: Digital signature.
 The generated document is signed using an electronic certificate issued by the DGII.
 This cryptographic signature authenticates the issuer and ensures the document has not been altered after creation.

 Step 3: Transmission to the Ministerio de Hacienda.
 The signed DTE is sent to the government's validation platform.
-This is where El Salvador's model diverges sharply from post-audit jurisdictions, where invoices take effect immediately and are only reviewed later.
-El Salvador operates a pre-clearance (real-time clearance) model, meaning the tax authority validates every single document before it becomes legally effective.
-Costa Rica's electronic invoicing and clearance model follows an architecturally similar pre-clearance approach, though Costa Rica uses XML rather than JSON.
+El Salvador operates a pre-clearance model, meaning the tax authority validates every document before it becomes legally effective.
+Costa Rica's electronic invoicing and clearance model follows a similar clearance approach, though Costa Rica uses XML rather than JSON.

 Step 4: The Sello de Recepcion.
 Upon successful validation, the DGII assigns a Sello de Recepcion — a UUID that serves as the government's official receipt stamp.
-This is the critical legal milestone in the entire workflow.
-A DTE without the El Salvador Sello de Recepcion has no legal standing whatsoever: it cannot support tax deductions, it cannot serve as proof of a transaction, and it cannot be presented in an audit.
-The Sello is what transforms a structured data file into a legally binding fiscal document.
+A DTE without this stamp has no legal standing: it cannot support tax deductions, prove a transaction, or be presented in an audit.

 Step 5: Delivery with representacion grafica.
 Once stamped, the DTE is delivered to the recipient.
 Alongside the electronic document, the issuer must provide a representacion grafica — a printable visual version of the DTE that includes a QR code for verification.
 This ensures recipients who lack electronic processing capabilities can still access and validate the document.